Methods of preventing infection transmission from person to person

 - You should practise thorough hand hygiene before wearing, and after removing, gloves, as they may not provide complete protection.

 - You can use non-sterile disposable examination gloves.
-However, if you undertake a procedure which requires a sterile environment you must use sterile surgical gloves.
+However, if you undertake a procedure which requires a sterile environment, you must use sterile surgical gloves.
 You must not use polythene gloves for clinical interventions.
-If you choose to use latex gloves you should be aware that these might cause allergic reactions such as asthma in sensitised individuals.159 160
+If you choose to use latex gloves you should be aware that these might cause allergic reactions such as asthma in sensitised individuals183 184 (refer to COVID-19 guidance).

-- If you need to use sharps you should use and dispose of them safely by: 162
+- If you need to use sharps, you should use and dispose of them safely by: 186

 - using safe handling and disposal procedures.

-154 British Standards Institute (2013) Chemical disinfectants and antiseptics.
+178 British Standards Institute (2013) Chemical disinfectants and antiseptics.
 Hygienic handrub.
 Test method and requirements (phase 2/step 2).
-BS EN 1500:2013 [College members can access British Standards Online via the College website] [Accessed 7 Nov 2017]
+BS EN 1500:2013.
+College members can access British Standards Online via the College website [Accessed 20 Nov 2020]